saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/quickstart.md

 id: quickstart
 title: Appium Quickstart
 sidebar_label: Quickstart
-description: Use our demo scripts to quickly set up and run automated tests and view the results in the Sauce Labs app.
+description: Use our demo scripts to quickly set up and run automated tests and view the results in Sauce Labs.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';